grafana/carbon-relay-ng/README.md

 Concepts
 --------

 You have 1 master routing table.
 This table contains 0-N routes.
-Each route can contain 0-M destinations (tcp endpoints)
+Each carbon route can contain 0-M destinations (tcp endpoints)

 First: "matching": you can match metrics on one or more of: prefix, substring, or regex.
 All 3 default to "" (empty string, i.e. allow all).
 The conditions are AND-ed.
 Regexes are more resource intensive and hence should - and often can be - avoided.